How to Negotiate Salary for Your Next Career Move

 - Training potential

-Also keeping notes/notebook handy can aid in conversations, so that one doesn’t forget any important points.
+Also keeping notes/notebook handy can aid in conversations, so that you don’t miss any important information.

 Be confident & concise

-If your employer isn’t able to agree to your salary request or compensation package, remaining flexible and open-minded can help create space for discussion.
-You can inquire about alternative rewards, like performance-based bonus structures, instead of the Base salary(? ).
+If the employer cannot agree to your requested salary or compensation package outright, remaining flexible and open-minded can allow room for discussion.
+You could ask about alternative incentives like performance-based bonus structures, instead of Base salary(? ).

-Keep your cool throughout the negotiation process regardless of how smoothly or poorly it’s going: Being too aggressive or imposing unreasonable demands can cause a negative result for all parties affected.
+Make sure to remain professional throughout the negotiation process no matter how well or badly it’s going being too combative or imposing unreasonable demands will likely cause a negative result for everybody affected.

 Practice active listening

-Are you looking forward to your next career shift?
-Explore out Nelson Resume ‘s services today!
+Are you ready for your next career shift?
+Go through our Nelson Resume ‘s services today!

 Frequently Answered Questions